Justinh22/TowerOfValentereth/README.md

     dodge stat will provide a greater chance of escape.

 Shops:
     Throughout the tower, the player can often find locked doors.
-If unlocked, behind the door will be a shop in which the player can purchase items with gold that they have earned by defeating enemies.
-In order to unlock the door, the player must use a key, which can be found similarly to any other item.
-Often times shops will possess items of a higher rarity than those that are normally found around the tower.
-However, each item only has a stock of one, so they can only be bought once.
+If unlocked, behind the door will be one of several shop types; a merchant, a divining room, or an altar.
+At a merchant, the player will be able to spend their gold for items and equipment.
+In a divining room, they will be able to spend gold to perform one of the given stat transfers at the top of the screen (2 for 1) for an increasing gold cost.
+At an altar, the player can spend gold to receive a random effect, relating to the given hint.
+Keys for these rooms can be found throughout the tower.

 Masks:
     Masks are a special item that can only be equipped at the start of an ascension of the tower.
 Each type of mask is an overhaul of one of the game's